BSalita/SH_Bidding/README.md

 This project aims to develop a foundational AI model capable of analyzing and bidding contract bridge deals at a superhuman level.
 The AI is rooted in advanced analytics and builds upon BBO's GIB bidding system, striving to enhance strategic decision-making in the complex world of bridge.

 ### Target Audience
 This project is designed for software developers with an interest in artificial intelligence, machine learning, and bridge bidding systems.
-It is not intended for end-user application.
+It has no end-user components.

 ### Prerequisites
 #### General Prerequisites
-- Python 3.8 or later
+- Python 3.12 or later
 - Polars: A fast DataFrame library for data processing.

 #### Bridge-Specific Prerequisites